orangeturtle739/bluehunters/README.md

 ![](turn_correction.png)

 It did not prove much more accurate than randomized gradient descent, largely due to noisy readings from IMU and Bluetooth signal strength.
+As such, we used the simplified version.

 ### Testing